 Live audio and video

-Heritage collections like scanned manuscripts
+Heritage collections, such as scanned manuscripts

 We have made transcripts and alternative text available where possible on our archived collections, art collections and scientific databases, but this is not available on all of our digital heritage collections.